jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

 ---
-title: Free and Opensource Operating Systems: The Technology and Philosophy Of - Part I
+title: Understanding Free and Opensource Operating Systems, The Technology and Philosophy Of - Part I
 author: Jeremy Hajek
 date: 07/30/2015
 ...